 All first-year students will complete health careers core studies during the first semester.
 The core includes physiology, anatomy, medical terminology, patient assessment/vital signs, infection control, medical ethics, job-related safety, and communication skills.
 Students will be trained in CPR and first aid and will have the opportunity to earn certification.
-All students must receive a teacher recommendation to continue for a second semester.

 Following the classroom training, students begin actual patient care at selected long-term care facilities.
 The clinical experience is approximately 12 weeks.
 During this time, students demonstrate clinical skills three days a week at a facility and return to the classroom two days a week to practice, review and reinforce skills.
 Upon completion, students will be expected to demonstrate the state-mandated skills needed to provide quality and competent patient care.
 Successful students will receive TEC certification and will be recommended to take the Michigan Competency Evaluation Examination to become a Certified Nursing Assistant (CNA).